Alexander Gilman

 Alexander Gilman is a German violinist, academic teacher and artistic director of the LGT Young Soloists.
 He has been performing internationally as a soloist and chamber musician and regularly conducting masterclasses.

 Early life and education

-Alexander Gilman was born on September 16, 1982 in Bamberg, Upper Franconia, Germany.
+Alexander Gilman was born on September 16, 1982, in Bamberg, Upper Franconia, Germany.
 He grew up in a Jewish-Russian family of musicians and began learning violin at the age of six.
 Gilman gave his debut performance at the Gasteig, Munich at seven.
-Beginning in 1998, je attended masterclasses of Dorothy DeLay, Itzhak Perlman, Aaron Rosand, Igor Ozim, Akiko Tatsumi, Mikhail Kopelman and Zakhar Bron.
+Beginning in 1998, he attended masterclasses of Dorothy DeLay, Itzhak Perlman, Aaron Rosand, Igor Ozim, Akiko Tatsumi, Mikhail Kopelman and Zakhar Bron.
 In the summer of 2000, he entered Musikhochschule Köln masterclass of the violin professor Zakhar Bron and later achieved his master's degree at Zurich University of the Arts.

 Musical career

 Gilman gained first international media visibility in June 2006 when he won the "WestLB Music Competition" and was presented the Stradivari violin by Frank Peter Zimmermann.